Europeans rush to seek Cuba deals in light of U.S.-Cuba thaw

 "For the government of Spain and the majority of Spanish companies, a new moment full of opportunity has begun," Soria, the Spanish industry, energy and tourism minister, said.

-The Mariel economic zone was especially attractive for investors, as it allows wholly owned foreign companies to repatriate profits under a favorable tax regime, he added.
+The Mariel economic zone was especially attractive for investors, as it allows wholly owned foreign companies to repatriate profits under a favourable tax regime, he added.

 (Reporting by Marc Frank and Jaime Hamre; Editing by Daniel Trotta and Miral Fahmy)